StevenBlack/vocab/million-dollar-words.md

 ### leitmotif
-A theme maintained throughout a body of work, particularly a musical work, associated with a charac- ter, an idea or an emotion.
+A theme maintained throughout a body of work, particularly a musical work, associated with a character, an idea or an emotion.
 It's pronounced UTE-MO-TEEF.

 ### lethologica